 And then we went to the boat which forwarded us to Sundarbans forest.
-Sundarbans is one of the most beautiful place in the world if not the most beautiful!
+Sundarbans is one of the most beautiful places in the world if not the most beautiful!
 It is the world’s largest mangrove forest and covers a territory of 6,000 sq km.
-Rivers in the Sundarbans are meeting places of salt water and freshwater.
-It is a mix of the freshwater of the rivers originating from the Ganges and the salt water of the Bay of Bengal.
+Rivers in the Sundarbans are meeting places of saltwater and freshwater.
+It is a mix of the freshwater of the rivers originating from the Ganges and the saltwater of the Bay of Bengal.

 I wish to come back!

 So our program was interesting, intense, but not exhausting or tiring.
-All the hotels during the trip were comfortable: Wi-Fi (in one hotel it was available at the lobby only and in the others – in the rooms too), hot water, good food and drinking water…everything was OK.
+All the hotels during the trip were comfortable: Wi-Fi (in one hotel it was available in the lobby only and in the others – in the rooms too), hot water, good food, and drinking water…everything was OK.

-In conclusion I must say that I have never met so many sincere, smiling, and helpful people as in Bangladesh.
-They are glad to meet you, do selfie with you on the streets, help you with your luggage in the train; they invite you to join their family events!
+In conclusion, I must say that I have never met so many sincere, smiling, and helpful people as in Bangladesh.
+They are glad to meet you, do selfies with you on the streets, help you with your luggage on the train; they invite you to join their family events!

 So I have many precious memories from my journey.
 This is a very friendly country, it was a fantastic time and I wish to come back!

-If you’ve enjoyed the story, consider sharing it in social media so that more travelers can know about this amazing country which is little known to everyone buried in some popular myths.
+If you’ve enjoyed the story, consider sharing it on social media so that more travelers can know about this amazing country which is little known to everyone buried in some popular myths.
 Enjoy!

 Editorial Note: Have you ever visited Bangladesh?
 How amazing have you found it?
 Share your thoughts and experience with us in the comments.
 Contact us to publish your Bangladesh travel story here.
 Check out our 1-7 days tour packages in Bangladesh, and 8-28 days holiday packages in Bangladesh to visit Bangladesh with comfort.